Generic Name: aspirin (oral) (AS pir in)

 See also: Dosage Information (in more detail)

 Since aspirin is used when needed, you may not be on a dosing schedule.
 If you are on a schedule, use the missed dose as soon as you remember.
 Skip the missed dose if it is almost time for your next scheduled dose.
 Do not use extra medicine to make up the missed dose.

 What happens if I overdose?

 If you are taking this medicine to prevent heart attack or stroke, avoid also taking ibuprofen (Advil, Motrin).
-Ibuprofen may make aspirin less effective.
+Ibuprofen may make this medicine less effective.
 If you must use both medications, take the ibuprofen at least 8 hours before or 30 minutes after you take the aspirin (non-enteric coated form).

 Aspirin side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to aspirin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction to aspirin: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using this medicine and call your doctor at once if you have: